Boohoo sales rise 32% in latest quarter

-British online fashion retailer Boohoo (BOOH.L) reported a 32% rise in sales in its latest quarter despite a tough year-on-year comparison, benefiting from rising demand as lockdown restrictions eased and the integration of newly acquired brands.
+LONDON (Reuters) - British online fashion retailer Boohoo reported a 32% rise in sales in its latest quarter despite a tough year-on-year comparison, benefiting from rising demand as lockdown restrictions eased and the integration of newly acquired brands.

 Boohoo, which sells clothing, shoes, accessories and beauty products aimed at 16 to 40-year olds, said revenue was 486.1 million pounds ($686.8 million) in the three months to May 31, up from 367.8 million pounds in the same period last year.